DavisPL-Teaching/119/README.md

 Be inclusive of your classmates in group discussions and in your questions and answers in class.
 If you need to, you may reach me by email to report an issue with a classmate.

-### Recommendation Letter and Research Requests
+### Recommendation Letters and Research Requests

 I am happy to write recommendation letters for students!
 However, please note that I generally reserve recommendation letters for students who have done particularly well in a course (A or A+), or for students I have interacted more directly with through either research or office hours.
-If you would like to request a recommendation letter from me, please wait until after the quarter to do so (in rare cases, I may be able to make an exception to this rule if you have a deadline during the quarter).
+If you would like to request a recommendation letter from me, please wait until after the quarter to do so.
+In rare cases, I may be able to make an exception to this rule if you have a deadline during the quarter.

 If you are asking to get involved in research, a similar rule applies - please wait until after the quarter to ask.